sigdotcom/mstacm.org/apps/api/MIGRATIONS.md

         ```

     ----
-    What these changes do is skip [three lines](api/src/main.ts#L24) which cause
+    What these changes do is skip [three lines in main.ts](api/src/main.ts#L24)
-    the synchronization each time the `api` starts by setting the `NODE_ENV`
+    which cause the synchronization each time the `api` starts by setting the
-    environment variable to "production".
+    `NODE_ENV` environment variable to "production".

 3. Your database is now out of sync with your code, which is good.

     **Verify that the changes you have made to the database schema are not
-    present in the database now**.
+    present in the database now.**

+    > You can either query using `psql` from the command line or use a gui like
+    `postico` for macOS or `pgadmin` for windows.

 4. Generate the automatic migration using `typeorm`